HayonCS/ea-app/README.md

 Make sure you run the `wsl_port_forwarding.py` script on the host system.

 Occasionally, the Redis instances on the deployed endpoints may be need to be flushed.
 This could be required if the schema used to store data in Redis changes.
 There should be nothing stored in Redis used for long term data retention.
-It should be able to be cleared without risk of breaking the app or losing Test Plan data.
+It should be able to be cleared without risk of breaking the app or losing process data.
-Worst case scenario, after clearing Redis the Test Plans, Config Data, and DCIGen library info have to be re-cached resulting in longer load times in the client.
+Worst case scenario, after clearing Redis the data has to be re-cached resulting in longer load times in the client.
 Our deployed Redis instances are configured such that the commands for deleting keys have been intentionally removed, and data is not preserved across container re-deployments.
 So the only way to clear the data is to redeploy the Redis PODs in Rancher on each endpoint.